 Frequently simply referred to as 'Monza' Autodromo Nazionale Monza was built in 1922 as a high-speed banked oval.
 Major renovations in the 1930s resulted in a layout that is more familiar today in what is it's ninth reconfiguration, but the circuit retains its high-speed nature, despite the addition of chicanes.

 Dubbed the 'home of British motorsport,' Silverstone is arguable the most well-known venue on the British GT calendar.
 Located in Northampton, the circuit opened in 1943 and hosted the first ever round of the F1 race in 1950.
 It has held the British Grand Prix continuously since 1987 and British GT since 1993.
-Silverstone also hosts the third round of the FIA World Endurance Championship in its 2018/19 Super Season.
+TF Sport enjoyed good results at the circuit in 2018 with the win at the Silverstone 500 and the runner-up position in the World Endurance Championship.

-Located near Marseilles in the South of France, Circuit Paul Ricard was constructed in 1969 and featured the impressive 1.8km Mistral Straight.
+Located near Marseille in the South of France, Circuit Paul Ricard was constructed in 1969 and featured the impressive 1.8km Mistral Straight.
 Having hosted Formula 1 until the late 1980s, the circuit became a bespoke test facility.
-More recent years has seen racing increasingly return to the modified venue and it now host multiple categories including the Blancpain GT Series.
+More recent years has seen racing increasingly return to the modified venue and it now hosts multiple categories including the Blancpain GT Series.

 Located in the Belgian Ardennes, Spa-Francorchamps is widely regarded as one of the finest race circuits in the world and plays host to the fly-away round of the British GT Championship, the opening round of the FIA World Endurance Championship as well as the 24 Hours of Spa.